hubertdang/one-key/README.md

 # OneKey

 OneKey is a command-line password manager for storing and accessing your online credentials.
+Currently only supports Linux (maybe macOS too?).

 ## Installation